 The Biden FDA’s mail-order abortion-drug scheme opens the door for widespread lawbreaking

 Perhaps one of the most egregious examples of the fallout from this can be found in Louisiana.
 Local outlet WWNO compiled recent data to show that the Pelican State, despite prohibiting abortions outside of narrow exceptions post-Dobbs, has seen more mail-order abortions in 2024 (7,510) than the total clinic-provided abortions in 2020 (7,473) and 2021 (7,444).
+And in 2025, the data from the #WeCount report shows that there are nearly 1,000 mail-order abortions per month.

 Those numbers are alarming, especially in a state like Louisiana, where pro-life laws came into effect immediately following the Dobbs decision.
-The fact that abortions in Louisiana have increased despite those pro-life laws is simply unacceptable.
+The fact that abortions in Louisiana have increased despite those strong pro-life laws is simply unacceptable.

-Rosalie Markezich should be a mother today
+Rosalie Markezich’s child should be here today

 “When I took [a pregnancy test] and I immediately saw the line, the first thing I did was just smile,” she described.